briandowns/sky-island/README.md

 ## Caching

-Rather than cloning the repo each time it's called, the previously cloned repo is cached in the build jail indefinitely.
-This cache can be busted however on a repo by repo basis by including `cache_bust=true` in payload of a "function run" POST request.
+Rather than cloning the repo each time Sky Island receives a request for a function therein, the previously cloned repo is cached in the build jail indefinitely.
+This cache can be busted however by including `cache_bust=true` in payload of a "function run" POST request.
 This will force Sky Island to clone the repo and build a new binary.

 ## API